Huzawfaw/Huzawfaw/README.md

 - 👋 Hi, I’m Huzaifa
-- 👀 I’m interested in becoming an expert in Web and Android development
+- 👀 I’m interested in becoming an expert in Android development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Kotlin
 - 📫 You can reach me by typing huzawfaw in your instagram search.

 <!---